 Our Resolution and Equity Team provides unbiased counsel to individuals who seek to resolve workplace conflict.
 Our experts educate the workforce on employee rights and responsibilities in the EEO process.
-They listen to complaint filers and succinctly frame the claims raised in a potential complaint; conduct initial interviews and inquiries to identify jurisdictional questions; seek resolution of a dispute at the lowest possible level through a selected method of alternative dispute resolution (either informal traditional EEO counseling, also known as shuttle diplomacy, or mediation with the NIH Office of the Ombudsman); and ensure prompt and efficient processing of formal complaints.
+They listen to complaint filers and succinctly frame the claims raised in a potential complaint; conduct initial interviews and inquiries to identify jurisdictional questions; seek resolution of a dispute at the lowest possible level through a selected method of alternative dispute resolution (either informal traditional EEO counseling, also known as shuttle diplomacy, or mediation with a mediator); and ensure prompt and efficient processing of formal complaints.

 We provide leadership, guidance, and aggressively impartial action for the two stages of the NIH administrative discrimination complaint process in compliance with the provisions of EEO laws/regulations.
 From all aspects of the federal, administrative Equal Employment Opportunity (EEO) complaints process under 29 C.F.R.
 1614 and the Equal Employment Opportunity Commission’s (EEOC) Management Directive 110, our team of specialists and counselors facilitates the Informal stage and Formal stage for all current and former NIH employees and job applicants.